junxit/us-congress-bills-116/metadata.md

 - 2019-05-10 — Placed on the Union Calendar, Calendar No. 32.
 - 2019-05-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-54.
 - 2019-05-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-54.
+- 2019-05-14 — Rules Committee Resolution H. Res.
+377 Reported to House.
+Rule provides for consideration of H.R.
+5, H.R.
+312 and H.R.
+987. The resolution provides for 90 minutes of debate on H.R.
+5, under a closed rule.
+Section 2 of the resolution provides for 60 minutes of debate on H.R.
+312, under a closed rule and section 3 provides 90 minutes of debate on H.R.
+987, under a structured rule.
+- 2019-05-15 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2019-05-15 — Considered under the provisions of rule H. Res.
+377. (consideration: CR H3816-3824)
+- 2019-05-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+312.
+- 2019-05-15 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-05-15 — House amendment offered
+- 2019-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-05-15 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-05-15 — On passage Passed by the Yeas and Nays: 275 - 146 (Roll no. 207). (text: CR H3817)
+- 2019-05-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 275 - 146 (Roll no. 207).(text: CR H3817)
+- 2019-05-15 — Rule provides for consideration of H.R.
+5, H.R.
+312 and H.R.
+987. The resolution provides for 90 minutes of debate on H.R.
+5, under a closed rule.
+Section 2 of the resolution provides for 60 minutes of debate on H.R.
+312, under a closed rule and section 3 provides 90 minutes of debate on H.R.
+987, under a structured rule.
+- 2019-05-15 — The previous question was ordered pursuant to the rule.